Jackett/Jackett/README.md

 ### Running Jackett

-On Windows the recommened way of running Jackett is to install it as a windows service.
+On Windows the recommended way of running Jackett is to install it as a windows service.
 When installed as a service the tray icon acts as a way to open/start/stop Jackett.
-If you opted to not install it as a service then Jacett will run it's web server from the tray tool.
+If you opted to not install it as a service then Jackett will run its web server from the tray tool.

-Jackett can also be run from the command line (See --help for switches) using JackettConsole.exe if you would like to see log messages.
+Jackett can also be run from the command line (See --help for switches) using JackettConsole.exe if you would like to see log messages where the service and tray isn't running.
 On Linux / OSX you would need to run the console using "mono JackettConsole.exe".

 ### Supported Trackers